telerik/ajax-docs/integration/telerik-products/testing-with-test-studio/test-studio-translators-for-telerik-ui-for-asp.net-ajax-.md

 * RadGrid

-As the mouse passes over translated elements, tooltip text appears with the identity of a specific element.The light green highlighting shows the shape of that element’s container.
+As the mouse passes over translated elements, the context menu expands with actions or verifications for the specific element.
+The colored highlighting shows the shape of that element's container.

 Clicking one of these flippers opens the Elements Menu for the translated element.
 Clicking the [Quick Tasks](https://docs.telerik.com/teststudio/features/recorder/verifications/quick-verification) option displays common tasks for the specific element.
 The screenshot below shows verification and wait tasks for a particular grid cell.
 This allows a level of transparency and detail custom-fit to this control.